 Knowing When To Split Chives

-- Very large and mature chive plants will often have dead grassy looking clumps, and this is a good sign the plant needs to be split.
+- Very large and mature chive plants often have dead, grassy-looking clumps, which is a good sign the plant needs to be split.

-- Mature chive plants are generally 10-12 inches tall and have a spread of 12 inches.
+- Mature chive plants are generally 10-12 inches (25-30 cm) tall and have a spread of 12 inches (30 cm).
 Anything larger should be split and replanted.

-- With a spade simply 'cut' the plant in half and dig it out, leaving as much of the root ball in tact as possible.
+- With a spade, 'cut' the plant in half and dig it out, leaving as much of the root ball intact as possible.

 - Fill in the 'hole' you made with garden soil.
 The half of the chive plant still in the ground will quickly regrow and fill in this space.

-- The split half you removed can now be broken into several smaller clusters and either re-poted into pots or moved to other sections of your garden (or a neighbors garden).
+- The split half you removed can now be broken into several smaller clusters and either re-potted into pots or moved to other sections of your garden (or a neighbor's garden).

-If split in the early Fall the plant will have a quick spurt of new shoots emerging.
+If split in the early Fall, the plant will quickly spurt new shoots.
 Try not to harvest these new shoots, as it gives the chives a chance to re-establish before winter and ensures plenty of fresh chives come spring.

 Caring For & Harvesting Chives Throughout The Year